 Athletes and their parents have certain responsibilities to uphold even before tryouts begin.
 All of the following requirements must be satisfied before an athlete can play in their first scrimmage and/or game. * Each season (Fall, Winter, Spring) will have a mandatory parent handbook meeting.
 This meeting is mandatory for rostered players and their parents.
 Failure to attend this meeting and to submit ALL signed forms will result in the athlete being rendered ineligible for participation.
 Parents only need to attend one time prior to the start of the season.

-This form must be completed, signed by the parents/guardians and the physician and submitted to the school nurse to be kept on file.
-Athletes’ must have a “current year” physical exam form on file in order to be cleared and eligible for athletic participation, including out of season workouts during the school year.
+- Physical Examination Form/Vaccines: This form must be completed, signed by the parents/guardians and the physician and submitted to the school nurse to be kept on file.
+Athletes’ must have a “current year” physical exam form on file in order to be cleared and eligible for athletic participation, including out-of-season workouts during the school year.
 All immunizations must be up to date.
 It is suggested that physical exams be scheduled over the summer months so the entire school year will be cleared for athletic participation.
-The District offers n0-cost physicals each summer for students who wish to utilize the District’s Health Services.
+The District offers no-cost physicals each summer for students who wish to utilize the District’s Health Services.

 Practice sessions may be closed to spectators at the discretion of the coaches.
 These sessions are the equivalent of a teacher’s classroom and there is real instruction taking place.
 Interference and interruptions to an athlete’s concentration and focus in practice cannot be allowed any more than a disruption would be tolerated in an academic classroom.
 Coaching and learning should not be compromised.